cgascoig/isctl/README.md

 * Download the latest release from the [Releases](https://github.com/cgascoig/isctl/releases/latest) page.
 * Extract the `.tar.gz` and move the `isctl` binary somewhere that is on your path (e.g. `/usr/local/bin`).

+# Documentation

+The [Quick Start](#quick-start) below covers the basics but you should review the [Users Guide](https://isctl.netlify.app/) for complete documentation.

 # Quick Start